Morrison Protocol cinematic background

 The Story

-The Operative
+The Observer

-The Conspiracy
+The Case

-The Missing
+The Network

 CONTINUES IN THE FULL BOOK

-Want to know what he found?
+Want to know what it costs him?

 Back the campaign and get the full book.